Optimizing Optimism: Up to 3.5x Faster zkVM Validity Proofs via Sparse Derivation: Introduction

 \section{Introduction}

-zkVM's come with memory and cycle limitations.
+Zero-knowledge virtual machines (zkVMs)~\cite{sp1-docs} come with memory and cycle limitations.
 As the input space of the program grows the memory footprint increases.
 Higher memory needs requires more specialized hardware for the proving infrastructure inuring substantially higher fees.
 That is, tweaking the program to reduce memory usage and making the program more optimized to consume less cycles achieving the same goal can remove the need to run super specialized hardware.

-On the same hand, if the input space can grow beyond the hardware at reach limits or the practical limit of the underlying VMs, a risk of denial of service is imminent (SP1's vm memory is capped at `0x78000000` by the default allocator).
+On the same hand, if the input space can grow beyond the hardware at reach limits or the practical limit of the underlying VMs, a risk of denial of service is imminent (SP1's VM memory is capped at \texttt{0x78000000} bytes by the default allocator).
 Simply put, if the program that runs inside VM can have an arbitrary input size, there is a point at which no proof can be computed further.
-For a safety critical system such a rollup.
-It is important to identify such unbounded inputs and evaluate the risk of DoS.
+For a safety critical system such a rollup, it is important to identify such unbounded inputs and evaluate the risk of DoS.

-Lastly, rollups and real-time proving go through a constant battle of remaining financially viable.
+Moreover, rollups and real-time proving go through a constant battle of remaining financially viable.
 If the same work can be achieved at a lower cost the impact can be significant both on costs and remaining in sync with the latest incoming blocks.

-In this paper, we analyze validity proof generation for optimism-based rollups.
-We look at each part of the logic constituting the proof time and identify derivation as a part that has the risk of unbounded inputs, and severely optimized logic for zkvm execution.
+In this paper, we analyze validity proof generation for Optimism~\cite{optimism-specs}-based rollups.
+We look at each part of the logic constituting the proof time and identify derivation as a part that has the risk of unbounded inputs, and severely optimized logic for zkVM execution.